Jim Pitts

-James R. Pitts (born January 1, 1947), known as Jim Pitts, is an American state politician and lawyer who served in the Texas House of Representatives from 1993 to 2015.
+James R. Pitts (January 1, 1947 – July 20, 2024) was an American politician and lawyer who served in the Texas House of Representatives from 1993 to 2015.
 He was the chairman of the powerful House Appropriations Committee for four legislative sessions.
-He is a Republican from Waxahachie in Ellis County, south of his native Dallas, Texas.
+He was a Republican from Waxahachie in Ellis County, south of his native Dallas, Texas.

-Education and career before politics
+Early life and education

-He attended Southern Methodist University where he received a Bachelor of Business Administration, a Master of Business Administration, and a Juris Doctor.
-He has practiced law for the past thirty-four years in Waxahachie, with a specialty in general and real estate law.
-He also owns the Ellis County Abstract and Title Company.
+Pitts attended Southern Methodist University where he received a Bachelor of Business Administration, a Master of Business Administration, and a Juris Doctor.
+He practiced law for past thirty-four years in Waxahachie, with a specialty in general and real estate law.
+He also owned the Ellis County Abstract and Title Company.

 Community involvement

-Pitts serves as a director of Citizens National Bank, based in Waxahachie.
-He has also serves as a director of Waxahachie's Sims Library, and has served as a past-president of the Waxahachie Chamber of Commerce and past-president and treasurer of the board of trustees of Presbyterian Children's Services.
-He also currently serves on the Community Advisory Council for the Scottish Rite Learning Center; was chosen as Waxahachie's "Outstanding Citizen of the Year" in 1999; and was named one of Texas' "Ten Best Legislators" in 2005 by the magazine Texas Monthly.
+Pitts served as a director of Citizens National Bank, based in Waxahachie.
+He also served as a director of Waxahachie's Sims Library, and served as a past president of the Waxahachie Chamber of Commerce and past president and treasurer of the board of trustees of Presbyterian Children's Services.
+He also served on the Community Advisory Council for the Scottish Rite Learning Center; was chosen as Waxahachie's "Outstanding Citizen of the Year" in 1999; served on the Board of Trustees at ZACH Theatre in Austin, TX for nearly twenty years; and was named one of Texas' "Ten Best Legislators" in 2005 by the magazine Texas Monthly.

 Pitts served for fourteen years as a member of the board of trustees for the Waxahachie Independent School District.
 He was serving as president of the school board when he was first elected to the Texas House of Representatives in 1992.

-Family

-Pitts was born January 1, 1947, in Dallas, Texas.
-He is the twin son (with John R. Pitts) of Roy Eugene Pitts and Agnes Theresa Maloney, who currently live in Henderson County.
-His sister, Rosemary Burns, also lives in Henderson County.